 Chinese mitten crab

-Habitat: It spends most of its life in rivers, but must migrate to the sea to breed.
+- Habitat: It spends most of its life in rivers, but must migrate to the sea to breed.
 Once the crabs have mated the males are thought to die, leaving the females to brood the eggs.
 In the spring the eggs hatch into larvae and after about six to seven weeks these metamorphose into juvenile crabs, which then migrate back up the river into freshwater to complete the life cycle.

-Description: The Chinese Mitten Crab is very distinctive crab, light brown in colour, with hair growing on equal sized claws that are often referred to as ‘mittens’.
+- Description: The Chinese Mitten Crab is very distinctive crab, light brown in colour, with hair growing on equal sized claws that are often referred to as ‘mittens’.
 It is currently the only crab to live in freshwater in Ireland and Britain and therefore may have significant impacts on the functioning of this environment.
 This species is also able to migrate across land unlike all other crab species in Ireland.
 Mitten Crab are an intermediate host for the mammalian lung fluke Paragonimus ringer, known to infect humans.
 They burrow into river banks causing holes about 3 cm in diameter.
 Dead bodies (carapaces) may be found though positive identification would require the mittens to be present.

-- Impacts: When population densities are high, E. sinensis causes considerable damage to soft sediment banks through burrowing which increases erosion and might affect flood defences.
+- Impacts: When population densities are high, the species causes considerable damage to soft sediment banks through burrowing which increases erosion and might affect flood defences.
 This has been documented in Europe and North America.
 In Ireland there is concern that the species may impact on the native and endangered White Clawed Crayfish as well as fish species such as the protected Twaite Shad fish.
 Additional negative impacts, such as loss of biodiversity and recruitment of commercial species are expected.
 There are economic impacts associated with introduction of this species.
 To date, in Germany, the species is known to have cost at least 80 million Euro in monetary value.
 The Mitten Crab is also an intermediate host for the mammalian lung fluke Paragonimus ringer, known to infect humans.